 South Philadelphia Turf Club Sportsbook launch

 Just one week after Parx opened up its sportsbook, South Philadelphia Turf Club started taking bets.

 South Philadelphia Turf Club has a huge advantage over competitors given that it literally lives in the parking lot of all the major sports arenas and fields.
-So far though, it has outperformed other OTBs with sportsbooks, but pale in comparison to the major PA casinos.
+It generally outperforms other OTBs with sportsbooks, but pales in comparison to what the major PA casinos bring in.

-SPTC underwent a $1 million renovation of its existing facility at the moment.
+SPTC underwent a $1 million renovation of its existing facility.
 Part of the renovation was the inclusion of up to 150 high-definition televisions for patrons to watch.

 The SPTC’s mobile betting options certainly piggyback off its sister property’s offerings.

 Customers at SPTC see advertising and promotional materials for the Parx app.